amodrojs/amodro-requirejs-tests/README.md

 ## Setup

 * Run setup-requirejs-tests.sh if starting from scratch, to get some support repos.
-* symlink the amdodro loader variant to `require.js` in this directory.
+* symlink the amdodro loader variant to `require.js` in the `root` directory.
-* Open tests/tests/index.html in a browser, talking to a local web server.
+* Open root/tests/index.html in a browser, talking to a local web server.

 ## Differences with requirejs tests: